-Choose menu "Bandwidth Control → Control Settings", you can configure the Egress Bandwidth and Ingress Bandwidth in the next screen.
-Their values you configure should be less than 1000000Kbps.
+Choose menu "Bandwidth Control → Control Settings", and then you can configure the Egress Bandwidth and Ingress Bandwidth in the next screen.
+Their values you configure should be less than 100000Kbps.
+For optimal control of the bandwidth, please select the right Line Type and ask your ISP for the total bandwidth of the egress and ingress.

-Figure 4-60 Bandwidth Control Settings
+Figure 4-79 Bandwidth Control Settings